Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of these solutions would you recommend?

-- [x] Create a new CloudTrail trail with one new 53 bucket to store the logs and with the global services option selected Use lAM roles 53 bucket policies and Multi Factor Authentication (MFA) Delete on the 53 bucket that stores your logs.
+- [x] Create a new CloudTrail trail with one new 53 bucket to store the logs and with the global services option selected Use IAM roles 53 bucket policies and Multi Factor Authentication (MFA) Delete on the 53 bucket that stores your logs.
-- [ ] Create a new CloudTrail with one new 53 bucket to store the logs Configure SNS to send log file delivery notifications to your management system Use lAM roles and 53 bucket policies on the 53bucket mat stores your logs.
+- [ ] Create a new CloudTrail with one new 53 bucket to store the logs Configure SNS to send log file delivery notifications to your management system Use IAM roles and 53 bucket policies on the 53bucket mat stores your logs.
 - [ ] Create a new CloudTrail trail with an existing 53 bucket to store the logs and with the global services option selected Use 53 ACLs and Multi Factor Authentication (MFA) Delete on the 53 bucket that stores your logs.
-- [ ] Create three new CloudTrail trails with three new 53 buckets to store the logs one for the AWS Management console, one for AWS 5DKs and one for command line tools Use lAM roles and 53bucket policies on the 53 buckets that store your logs.
+- [ ] Create three new CloudTrail trails with three new 53 buckets to store the logs one for the AWS Management console, one for AWS 5DKs and one for command line tools Use IAM roles and 53bucket policies on the 53 buckets that store your logs.

 ### Does DynamoDB support in-place atomic updates?